YongchengYAO/CartiMorph-Toolbox/README.md

 - 2-stage registraion and template learning: [training_vxm.sh](https://github.com/YongchengYAO/CartiMorph-Toolbox/blob/main/Scripts/regModel/training_vxm.sh)
 - segmentation with nnUNet: [training_3dF.sh](https://github.com/YongchengYAO/CartiMorph-Toolbox/blob/main/Scripts/segModel/training_3dF.sh)

+Note that the scripts are not intended to be used separately from the CMT as it relies on the automatic preprocessing in the toolbox, which mainly consists of image reorientation, resampling, auto-downsampling (for registration model), and central cropping (for registration model).

 ## Step-by-step Instructions

 For detailed instructions, please go to [this page](https://github.com/YongchengYAO/CartiMorph-Toolbox/blob/main/Documents/instructions.md).